 Abuse: emotional, physical, one person is deeply controlling around how the other person spends their time, behaves, etc.

 Personality Disorder: shows signs of narcissistic personality disorder (is unwilling to sacrifice themselves for another person; isn’t willing to let go of lifestyle of a single person in terms of time commitments – i.e. doesn’t really want to be married and would rather continue in the free and unrestricted lifestyle of being single); compulsive lying

-Irreconcilable differences in core values (having children, child raising practices, religion).
-Having different religious beliefs is only a red flag if you haven’t been able to come to agreements regarding how you’ll raise your children and other practices that may affect your family life.
+Irreconcilable differences in core values (having children, child raising practices, religion, how you handle money).
+Having different religious beliefs and different money styles ares only red flags if you haven’t been able to come to agreements regarding how you’ll raise your children and other practices that may effect your family life.

 Let me be clear: Even red flag issues don’t necessarily mean that you have to leave your relationship.
 If both of you are committed to working with the issue, having a red flag can often lead to more growth and intimacy.
 We typically learn through challenge, not through ease, and every relationship will hit challenge at some point.
 What matters foremost is that you’re with a partner who is willing to grow.
 Growth can manifest in many different ways and doesn’t necessarily mean that going to therapy, but rather that there’s a fundamental desire to soften one’s edges, to learn, and to grow one’s capacity to love.